Interview with Fleet – All of Your Freight Forwarding Questions AnsweredOctober 8, 2016 in Blog, Chinese Importing, Shipping & Logistics

 How do forwarders make money?
 Do buy they space in bulk at a discounted rate and then sell it on to customers at a higher price?

 Freight forwarders mainly make money in three ways:

-Two: they charge you for processing documents, along with handling fees and other fees that are not associated with specific expenses but cover the cost for them to operate businesses.
+- They charge you for processing documents, along with handling fees and other fees that are not associated with specific expenses but cover the cost for them to operate businesses.

-Three: they take commission on selling insurance.
+- They take commission on selling insurance.